Pondicherry University: Campus

 Hostel facilities are available on the campus for both males and females.
 Students from distant places will be given preference on a first-come, first-served basis.
 The university has a hostel for foreign students that can accommodate more than 30 students.
-Girls are given rent free accommodation.
-All physically challenged students get free education including free board and lodge in hostels.
-The university provides free transport off the campus and within the campus.
+Girls are given rent-free accommodation.
+All physically challenged students get free education, including free board and lodging in hostels.
+The university provides free transport off campus and within campus.